Blog

 4 min read

-Segmentations can be an expansive (and expensive) endeavour, with the opportunity to impact the entire organization – from executives to the frontline.
-Before taking the leap, ensure your organization truly needs segmentation to accomplish its goals and is ready to adopt the outcomes.
+Segmentations can be an expansive (and expensive) endeavour, with the opportunity to impact the entire organisation – from executives to the frontline.
+Before taking the leap, ensure your organisation truly needs segmentation to accomplish its goals and is ready to adopt the outcomes.

 What is a market segmentation?